Asparagus: In culture

-until al-Nafzawi's The Perfumed Garden.

-By 1469, asparagus was cultivated in French monasteries.
-Asparagus appears to have been little noticed in England until 1538, and in Germany until 1542.

 Asparagus was brought to North America by European settlers at least as early as 1655.
 Adriaen van der Donck, a Dutch immigrant to New Netherland, mentions asparagus in his description of Dutch farming practices in the New World.
-Asparagus was grown by British immigrants as well; in 1685, one of William Penn's advertisements for Pennsylvania included asparagus in a long list of crops that grew well in the American climate.
+Asparagus was grown by British immigrants as well; in 1685, one of William Penn's advertisements for Pennsylvania included asparagus in a list of crops that grew well in the American climate.

 The points d'amour ("love tips") were served as a delicacy to Madame de Pompadour (1721–1764).

-Effects on urine
+Odor in urine

 The effect of eating asparagus on urine excreted afterwards has long been observed:

 [Asparagus] cause a powerful and disagreeable smell in the urine, as everybody knows.